voske123/FactorioMod-trainConstructionSite/README.md

 # Trainbuilder controller
 ### Placement requirements
 The controller must be placed in front of the Trainbuilders so it can control them.
-They are placed in the same way a Train stop is placed:
+They are placed the same way as a Train stop:
   - On the right side of the track
   - In the direction the train will approach it (yellow arrows).
 ![Placement preview](https://github.com/voske123/FactorioMod-trainConstructionSite/blob/master/graphics/screenshots/traincontroller-placement.png)